-People love the look of a wood floor, and today there are so many more ways than ever to get it.
+People love the look of a wood floor, and today there are more ways than ever to get it.
 Knowing the differences between the three main options will help you make the right choice.

-Solid wood flooring is made from solid wood boards with a tongue and groove joint cut in either edge.
+Solid wood flooring is made from solid wood boards with a tongue-and-groove joint cut in either edge.
 They can be unfinished or finished and are nailed in place.

 Laminate flooring is made from plastic laminate with a pattern to simulate wood grain.
 These pieces lock together without nails or glue over a foam pad in a floating installation.